AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 To protect against stack exhaustion, we recommend using GNATstack.

+As GNATstack doesn't analyze the secondary stack, if protection against exhaustion of the secondary stack is desired, we recommend using ``pragma Restrictions (No_Secondary_Stack);``.

 To protect against heap exhaustion, a possible way is to encapsulate allocations in a wrapper that handles the possible ``Storage_Error`` exception and signals the failure of the allocation to the calling environment via a